schochastics/graphlayouts/README.md

 The function `layout_with_centrality` creates a radial layout around the node with the highest centrality value.
-The further outside a node is, the more peripherial it is.
+The further outside a node is, the more peripheral it is.

 ``` r